 Chase Sapphire Preferred® Card

 The Chase Sapphire Preferred® Card will also start you off with plenty of points if you sign up now.
-This card offers 50,000 points after you use it for $4,000 in spending within three months of account opening.
-You’ll also earn 2x points on dining and 1x points on all other bills.
-There is a $95 annual fee.
+This card offers 60,000 bonus points after you use it for $4,000 in spending within three months of account opening.
+That's $750 toward travel when you redeem through Chase Ultimate Rewards®.
+You’ll also earn 2X points on travel and dining at restaurants worldwide and 1 point per dollar spent on all other purchases.
+There is a $95 annual fee with this card.